 When is it too late to back out of buying a house?

 Outside of contingency periods, it’s easier to back out of buying a house before the purchase agreement is signed.
 If you decide to exit after that point or after the contingency periods have expired, you’ll have a much harder time doing so without landing in legal or financial trouble.

 In some states, home purchase agreements have a clause that requires both parties to agree to mediation if there is a dispute.
 That means you have a chance to plead your case to the seller directly with the help of a neutral mediator and, hopefully, resolve the issue outside of a courtroom.

 Backing out of an accepted offer with a contingency

 A standard real estate contract typically comes with a number of contingencies — these are the conditions that need to be met in order for you to move forward with a home purchase.
 This includes a mutual agreement of specific tasks that have to be completed within a certain time frame.

-Homebuyers might include contingencies for the home inspection, securing financing with their lender, selling their own home first or the home appraising for less than the loan amount.
-In other words if you back out of an offer based on a contingency, you can do so with little fuss and still get your earnest money deposit back.
+Homebuyers might include contingencies for the home inspection, securing financing with their lender, selling their own home first or the home appraising for less than the sale price.
+In other words, if you back out of an offer based on a contingency, you can do so with little fuss and still get your earnest money deposit back.

 Backing out of an accepted offer without a contingency